georgiatomova/adjustment-energy-intake/README.md

 * total energy intake - the sum of energy from all nutrients, *including* the exposure
 * residual energy intake - the sum of energy from all nutrients, *excluding* the exposure

-The simulation then involves the following steps:
-1. Re-scale of all variables based on plausible mean and standard deviation values
-2. Calculate total and residual energy intake from the simulated nutrients
-3. Run the different models that adjust for energy intake:
+The following models for energy intake adjustment are then run:
-  3.0.
-The unadjusted model
+  0. The unadjusted model
-  3.1.
-The energy partition model
+  1. The energy partition model
-  3.2.
-The standard model
+  2. The standard model
-  3.3.
-The nutrient density model, and the multivariable nutrient density model
+  3. The nutrient density model, and the multivariable nutrient density model
-  3.4.
-The residual model
+  4. The residual model
-  3.5.
-The alternative 'all-components' model
+  5. The alternative 'all-components' model
-4. Save exposure coefficient estimates from each model and store in a vector

-Finally, the point estimate and the corresponding 95% simulation intervals of each model are extracted and saved as the primary study results.
+Exposure coefficient estimates from each model are stored in a vector, the point estimate and the corresponding 95% simulation intervals of each model are extracted and saved as the primary study results.

 ## 4. Sensitivity analyses